valer1435/my_school_telegram_project/README.md

 # This repository includes my telegram bots that I've created in Yandex-lyceum.
 All of bots have a full description.
-I do it for my portfolio on upwork.
+Enjoy